 - To raise number of hours passed: This may be done by attending VMI Summer Session or by attending another college and taking new courses or repeating courses failed at VMI.
 Repeating courses in which a "D" grade was received will not raise hours passed.
 Cadets are reminded that there is a maximum limit of 18 credit hours which can be transferred to VMI for credit earned during summer session, winter session and internet courses (after matriculation).

-- Before taking courses at another college: To assure transferability, advance approval must be obtained from the heads of the department in which the VMI courses are taught, the department head of the cadet's major, and the Registrar's Office.
+- Before taking courses at another college: To assure transferability, advance approval must be obtained from the heads of the department in which the VMI courses are taught, the department head of the cadet's major, and the Registrar's Office by completing and submitting a Transfer Credit Approval Form.
 NOTE: Course approvals do not imply that a cadet meets the minimum standard to return to VMI.
 If an individual assessment needs to be conducted to assure that the proposed activity is sufficient to return, it is the responsibility of the cadet to seek a personal evaluation of his/her individual record from the respective department, academic advisor or the Registrar's Office.

 - Transfer credit from another college: Transfer hours from another college are accepted only if the institution is regionally accredited and the grade earned is a "C" or better.
 Grades earned in the courses transferred for credit to VMI are not included in the calculation of VMI's institutional GPA.